 Submit your abstract to present

-To submit your abstract for consideration, please use the EasyChair system.
-Peer review takes up to 6 weeks after submitting an application.
+To submit your abstract for consideration, please send it to firstname.lastname@example.org.
+Peer review takes up to 6 weeks after submitting.
 The abstract should be in English, up to 500 words, and include title, authors, and 5-7 keywords.

 If you have any questions do not hesitate to contact us: email@example.com